-Whole of life cover guarantees that a lump sum will be paid out when the policyholder dies, not just within a specified time frame.
+Whole of life cover guarantees that the insurer will pay out a lump sum to your loved ones whenever you die, rather than within a specified time frame.

-So as long as you continue paying your premiums the policy will pay out on your death - whenever that is.
+If you continue paying your premiums, the policy will pay out on your death, whenever that is.

 How to get the best whole of life insurance

 The best policy will be the one that offers you the cover you need for the cheapest price.

 Before you start getting quotes online, think about: